PaleCache/NeonKat/README.md

 ## 🤗 Special Thanks
 - Friends who helped with the artwork
-- [YT-dlp team](https://github.com/yt-dlp/yt-dlp) for their amazing project
+- [YT-dlp team](https://github.com/yt-dlp/yt-dlp) and the [FFmpeg team](https://github.com/FFmpeg/FFmpeg) <br> for their amazing projects, none of this would be possible without them <3

 ---